gruquilla/FinAcNews/README.md

 ## The project in detail
 Here is how FinAcNews works:
 * **Step 1: Configuration** <br />
-  _In this part,the script defines customisable aspects of the research, such as the number of days of articles it should fetch and the keywords used for filtering articles._
+  _In this part, the script defines customisable aspects of the research, such as the number of days of articles it should fetch and the keywords used for filtering articles._
 <br />

 * **Step 2: Summariser setup** <br />
   _After checking whether the system has a d-GPU, this part defines the function that will be used to summarise the articles using the BART model.
 Keep in mind: the script doesn't scrape anything, it just fetches the article academic summary and summarises it to make it more accessible.
 As a result, only the academic summary - and not the complete article- are summarised.
 However, this is more than often enough to give an overview to the user and let him decide wether or not he should check out the full article._

+  _This project uses the Transformers library by Hugging Face to perform text summarization via the facebook/bart-large-cnn model.
+The model is licensed under the MIT License, and the implementation is made possible thanks to the Hugging Face team and contributors._

+_Model reference: Lewis, M., Liu, Y., Goyal, N., Ghazvininejad, M., Mohamed, A., Levy, O., Stoyanov, V., & Zettlemoyer, L. (2020).
+BART: Denoising Sequence-to-Sequence Pre-training for Natural Language Generation, Translation, and Comprehension.
+Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics. arXiv:1910.13461_
 <br />

 * **Step 3: Helpers** <br />
   _A series of functions that:_